 So, unless we’re so sure it’s the voice of God that we can’t even ask, “Who are you?”, which isn’t very often for most of us, we shouldn’t presume it’s God we’re hearing.
 We’re also commanded to test those who claim to have a word from God, because the reality is that they’re likely not hearing from God either.
-(1Jn 4:1) Yet, how do we go about such testing if we’re not to trust entirely in ourselves, nor in others, nor expect God to reveal truth directly to us a rule?
+(1Jn 4:1) Yet, how do we go about such testing if we’re not to trust entirely in ourselves, nor in others, nor expect God to reveal truth directly to us as a rule?

 There is only one other possibility: a written document containing God’s moral instructions in His own words.
 This is, in fact, His provision (2Ti 3:16-17), and He requires us to hide His Words in our heart(Ps 119:11) and meditate on them continually.
 (Ps 1:2) We’re to receive with meekness the engrafted word, through which He reveals metaphysical reality to us and delivers us from our ignorance and rebellion.
 (Ja 1:21)

 For this to work as God designs, meeknessis essential: we must submit to His Word as truth (Jn 17:17), obey it and yield to it.
 (Ja 1:22) If our motive in pursuing spiritual truth is selfish, we will inevitably miss it.
 The proper motive is alignment with God, a single-minded intent to be in right relationship with Him.